 What is the flop?

-The “flop” refers to the three cards dealt face up after the first betting round.
-These are the first community cards dealt in the round – cards which all the players can use to make their best hand.
-During the pre-flop stage of each round, players are weighing up the relative strength of their hands and positions in the betting order against those of their opponents.
+The “flop” refers to the three cards dealt face up, after the first round when each player makes their play.
+These are the first community cards dealt in the round—cards which all the players can use to make their best hand.
+During the pre-flop stage of each round, players are weighing up the relative strength of their hands and positions in the order against those of their opponents.

-Remember the rule of relative strength in betting positions – the earlier in the betting order you are, the stronger your hand ought to be, in order to merit calling or raising.
+Remember the rule of relative strength in position – the earlier in the order you are, the stronger your hand ought to be, in order to merit calling or raising.

 But how do you know whether it is worth investing in a hand for that particular round?
 This is an essential (if not the essential question) of poker.
 To answer it, you need to read the flop.

 Reading the flop